beteko/tutorials-design-prod-ready-apis/docs/chapters/chapter_4.md

 - Create only one <b>server</b> url with the default value  "/"
 - Create one <b>tag</b> "Health"
-- Create a **PING** endpoint with
+- Create a **PING** endpoint
-  - "GET" method
+  - with "GET" as  method
-  - "/ping" as path
+  - with "/ping" as path
   - under the "Health" tag
-  - controller/endpoint located at "wine_predictor_api.services.healthcheck.ping"
+  - with the following description "Check the API health"
+  - without parameters
-  - returns **200** as response code when the server is UP
+  - returns **200** as response code when the "API is up and running"

 <br>